 List the applications deployed

-If you're working on many applications, it can be really useful to see when was the last time they were deployed and which URL you should use to check them.
+If you're working on many applications, it's useful to see their last deployment times and which URLs you use to access them.

 You can get the application's information with the following two commands: